Liquid369/blank/doc/init.md

 Copy flsd.init to /etc/init.d/flsd.
 Test by running `service flsd start`.

-Using this script, you can adjust the path and flags to the flsd program by setting the flsD and FLAGS environment variables in the file /etc/sysconfig/flsd.
+Using this script, you can adjust the path and flags to the flsd program by setting the FLSD and FLAGS environment variables in the file /etc/sysconfig/flsd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS